rumca-js/crawler-buddy/README.md

  - crawler - crawler class
  - handler_class - handler clas, useful if you want to read an URL using 'HttpPageHandler', as normal vanilla HTTP processing, as if read by a browser
  - timeout_s - timout for crawling

+No need to select methods manually, as some methods are already predefined and used automatically!
+Just take a look at entry_rules.json file!

 ## Supported platforms